Atom Learning logo

 Vocabulary in 11+ verbal reasoning

-If your child’s eleven plus test includes a verbal reasoning paper, you can be sure they will be tested on their vocabulary knowledge.
+If your child’s 11 plus exam includes a verbal reasoning paper, you can be sure they will be tested on their vocabulary knowledge.
 Typical questions include selecting synonyms, antonyms or homonyms from a given list, spotting the odd one out from a selection of words, or identifying the connection between groups of words.
 Strong vocabulary knowledge is key to success in these questions.

 Free download